javbotero/Outer-Coast/_posts/2016-06-01-past-two-months-of-progress-contributing.md

 <!--more-->

-**Academic Vision:** Our [core team](http://outercoast.org/team.html), with incoming help from [Laura Nelson](http://outercoast.org/team.html#laura-nelson), has been hard at work crafting an academic vision for the college.
+**Academic Vision:** Our [core team](http://outercoast.org/team.html), with incoming help from [Laura Nelson](http://outercoast.org/team.html#laura-nelson), has been hard at work crafting an academic vision for Outer Coast.

 We're committed to "disciplinary agnosticism," in which all disciplines are equally valued and celebrated.
 But we’re working to explore unique community partnerships and student opportunities in three areas: